NathanLaan/litra-control/README.md

 # litra-control

-Command-line tool for controlling the Logitech Litra lights.
+Command-line tool for controlling the Logitech Litra Glow and Litra Beam lights.

 ## Setup